manoj1749/automate-the-boring-stuff-with-python/Chapter-06/README.md

 ### 4. The string value "Howl's Moving Castle" is a valid string.
 Why isn’t it a problem that the single quote character in the word Howl's isn’t escaped?
 > - The single quote in Howl's didn't cause any problem beacuse the complete strins is being started and ended woth double-quotes(").
 ### 5. If you don’t want to put \n in your string, how can you write a string with newlines in it?
-> - By using multi-line strings we can write a string with newlines without \n escape character.
+> - By using multiline strings we can write a string with newlines without \n escape character.
 ### 6. What do the following expressions evaluate to?
 ```python
 'Hello, world!'[1]